coreyjadams/CosmicTagger/README.md

 # Analysis Metrics

 There are several analysis metrics that are used to judge the quality of the training:
  1) Overall Accuracy of Segmentation labels.
 Each pixel should be labeled as cosmic, neutrino, or background.
-Because the images are very sparse, this metric should easily exceed 99.9% accuracy.
+Because the images are very sparse, this metric should easily exceed 99.9%+ accuracy.
  2) Non-background Accuracy: of all pixels with a label != bkg, what is the accuracy?
 This should acheive > 95%
- 3) Neutrino Accuracy: of all pixels with label == neutrino, what is the accuracy?
-This should acheive > 90%, though is an ill-posed question for some interactions where the neutrino did not deposit energy.
- 4) Cosmic IoU: what is the IoU of all pixels predicted cosmic and all pixels labeled cosmic?
+ 3) Cosmic IoU: what is the IoU of all pixels predicted cosmic and all pixels labeled cosmic?
 This should acheive > 90%
- 5) Neutrino IoU: Same definition as 4 but for neutrinos.
+ 4) Neutrino IoU: Same definition as 4 but for neutrinos.
 This should acheive > 70%.